ScavBob/CS458/README.md

 ## Introduction
 This app is just the login page of Netflix and contains Selenium automated tests to check the login processes.

-This app is under the GNU General Public License.

 ## Building